jeremywillans/ha-rest980-roomba/README.md

 I have tried to map as many of the reported statuses, however I occasionally get an "Unknown" in the logs, if you work out another state, please post it up!

 **Notes:**
-- Make sure you **remove** any trailing commads from the regions when copying them into the secrets file!
-You only need to copy the region ID, not the rest of the code
+- Make sure you **remove** any trailing commas from the regions when copying them into the secrets file!
 - The input_booleans and input_text entries all start with vacuum as this is used in the templates for correct mapping in lovelace

 > [secrets.yaml](https://github.com/jeremywillans/ha-rest980-roomba/blob/master/secrets.yaml)